-I remember hearing somebody in a meeting say one day, they tried to make an amends too soon, the amends was totally rejected and then when they tried years later things went really well.
+I remember hearing somebody in a meeting say one day, they tried to make an amends too soon, the amends were totally rejected and then when they tried years later things went really well.

-Another guy said that he tried to make amends to his family and they wouldn’t even acknowledge he was living and then after working the program six months later, he was able to move home.
+Another guy said that he tried to make amends to his family and they wouldn’t even acknowledge he was living and then after working on the program six months later, he was able to move home.

-That means for me living with my wife in early sobriety, getting the work on those amends right away was very important.
+That means for me living with my wife in early sobriety, getting to work on those amends right away was very important.
 It means being a good husband, when you’re willing to make amends to me, you’re open to making the most helpful amends.